brycelelbach/cuda_graphs_benchmark/README.md

 **Reply-To:** Bryce Adelstein Lelbach <brycelelbach@gmail.com>

-This repository contains a series of benchmarks for the CUDA Graphs interface.
+This repository contains a series of benchmarks for CUDA Graphs.
 The benchmarks are currently focused on measuring **launch latency**, e.g. the amount of execution time spent in host code asynchronously launch kernels.

 ## Getting Started